alesti/cluster-in-a-box/alu-rails.md

 box.

-I have a small wood workshop, but wood (multiplex boards and similar) looking not suitable for this project.
+I have a small wood workshop, but wood (multiplex boards and similar) is looking not suitable for this project.

 I started to search for aluminium system profiles.

 ## Aluminium system profiles